 - Refrain from using other peoples’ telephones and ensure that you clean your own phone(s) frequently.

-- In all instances, please use the face mask issued to you when providing care to our customers in their homes.
+- In all instances, use the face mask issued to you when providing care to our clients in their homes.
 Where possible, encourage our clients to also wear a face masks when distancing is not possible.

 How we have adapted our service in light of the COVID-19 pandemic

-The Pandemic is ever changing, so we are constantly adapting our service to fall in line with new updates from the Government.
-Our number one focus is to ensure that our customers and staff remain safe and protected at all times.
-The adaptions we have in place for our carers, which are constantly under review, include:
+The Pandemic and its effects are ever changing, so we are constantly adapting our service to fall in line with the latest guidance from the government.
+Our number one focus is to ensure that our clients and staff remain safe and protected at all times.
+The processes we have in place for our carers, which are constantly under review, include:

-- Fluid repellent face masks also issued to all customers, giving them the option to wear masks during times when care workers visit to minimise the risk of cross infection
+- Fluid repellent face masks are issued to all of our clients, and they are encouraged to wear a face mask during times when care workers visit their home.

-- Renewed emphasis on continuity of care by having as few different care workers as possible visiting each home
+- Continued emphasis on continuity of care by having as few different care workers as possible visiting each client.